JaswanthP6878/Brain-Image-segmentation-using-Unet/README.md

 The images were obtained from The Cancer Imaging Archive (TCIA).
 They correspond to 110 patients included in The Cancer Genome Atlas (TCGA) lower-grade glioma collection with at least fluid-attenuated inversion recovery (FLAIR) sequence and genomic cluster data available.
 Tumor genomic clusters and patient data is provided in data.csv file.

+#### further improvement:
+--> better gpu resources required to further train the model --> model code and model structure with encoder and decoder halves is in working stage and can be modified by adding a resnet addition